Skip to main content

 • Obtain a general business license.

-• Federal Identification
+• Federal identification

 • Secure an Employer Identification Number (EIN) from the IRS for tax and employment purposes.